At a glance

 Asymptomatic carriers can transmit the bacteria in their feces for long periods, infecting others.

 The severity of campylobacteriosis depends on the age of the cat and the number of bacteria ingested along with the immune status of the affected cat.
-Kittens whose immune systems are underdeveloped and immunosuppressed cats are at most significant risk.
+Kittens whose immune systems are underdeveloped and immunosuppressed cats are at the most significant risk.

 The incubation period is between 2-5 days, however, most cats will be asymptomatic.